MEDICINE WHEEL RECOVERY SERVICES, INC.

 MWRS utilizes multiple curricula, evidence based practices, and therapy models during service delivery, including but not limited to:

-MRT (Moral Reconition Therapy)
+MRT (Moral Reconation Therapy)

 Trauma informed practices